Unvaccinated people in parts of China to be denied access to hospitals, parks and schools – KION546

 But these are the first such measures in China, leading to criticism, with some worrying the restrictions are a forerunner to nationwide mandatory vaccination.

-Writing in the state-owned China News Weekly, Shen Kui, director of the Research Center for Human Rights and Humanitarian Law at Peking University Law School, questioned the legality of the measures, which he likened to de facto mandatory vaccinations.
+Writing in the state-owned China News Weekly, Shen Kui, director of the Research Center for Human Rights and Humanitarian Law at Peking University, questioned the legality of the measures, which he likened to de facto mandatory vaccinations.

 “Unvaccinated people will face various barriers in living and working under the policy.
 The only way to avoid these obstacles is to get the vaccine.
 If it’s not force-vaccination, what can it be?” asked Shen.